NicoOhR/Sicarii/assets/haskellNN/haskellNN.md

 ## Actually Finding the Parameters.

 In optimization, we generally like thinking about minimization problems rather than maximization problems, more by convention than by any other reason.
 In this case we're trying to find the parameters which are *least wrong* which is the same as the parameters that are *most right*.
-This is expressed notationaly as
+This is expressed notationally as

 $$
 \operatorname*{argmin}_\theta ||f(x) - g\_{\theta}(x)||
 $$

-And is read as "find $theta$ such that the difference between the function $f$ and the the function paramterized by $\theta$, $g$, is minimized".
-In this case, we can use the standard euclidean norm
+And is read as "find $theta$ such that the difference between the function $f$ and the function parameterized by $\theta$, $g$, is minimized".
+In this case, we can use the standard euclidean norm to compute the difference between our functions:

 $$
 ||v|| = \sqrt{v_1^2 + v_2^2 + ... v_n^2}
 $$

-To compute the difference between our functions, but sometimes, depending on your problem and what the output of your network is, other *metrics* should be used (for example, for probability distributions, we use the KL-divergence metric to quantify how far our network is from our function).
-Because we'll do the chosen metric operation a lot, we'd like it to be computationally cheap, and the square root function is anything but.
+Sometimes, depending on your problem and what the output of your network is, other *metrics* should be used (for example, for probability distributions, we use the KL-divergence metric to quantify how far our network is from our function).
+Because we'll do the chosen metric operation a lot, we'd like it to be computationally cheap, and while the square root operation has become close to constant time as hardware and compiler optimizations have advanced, we would still like to not do it on every iteration.
 We can avoid doing the square root by recognizing that, because the square function is strictly increasing for positive values, minimizing the square of the norm is exactly the same as minimizing the norm itself, so, our goals becomes:

 $$